 How Do You Make Twix From Scratch?

-Pretty easy!
+Pretty easy using my recipe here!
 Just melt some chocolate, use a spoon to coat the inside of rectangular molds, mix up a shortbread recipe and press that in as a cookie layer.
 Then make a caramel or in my case, fudge layer, and pour that on top of the shortbread layer.

 Make is all smooth and even, and pour on more melted chocolate to seal the deal!
 Freeze and tada!
-You have a homemade Twix bar.
+You have a healthy Twix bar.

 Make My Twix Bars Without A Mold